How do you control your emotions?

 Below are five common emotions that many people find hard to control.
 Steps for controlling these emotions are listed.
 Following these can help you get started on changing the way you react to situations and prevent your emotions from getting out of hand.

-The goal here is to develop a healthier mindset and overall mental health.
+The goal here is to develop a healthier mindset and overall mental health, thereby learn to control your emotions.

 1. Control Your Anger